owaisahmadlone/Azure-Chatbot-App-Service/README.md

 - [Milvus](https://milvus.io/) - Vector database used for similarity search.
 - [FastAPI](https://fastapi.tiangolo.com/) - API framework used for the backend.
 - [Azure App Service](https://azure.microsoft.com/services/app-service/) - Platform for deploying cloud-based applications.

----

-This `README.md` provides a clear, structured overview of the project and is tailored to users who may want to set up or contribute to your chatbot app.
-Let me know if you’d like any additional sections or specific details!